NVIDIA/TensorRT-LLM/docs/source/performance/perf-overview.md

 The following issues are being addressed to improve the efficiency of TensorRT-LLM.

-### Unexpected extra GPU memory allocation when enabling `--multiple_profiles`

-We observed that enabling multiple profiles can lead to extra unexpected GPU memory usage on some cases starting from v0.11.
-The issue will be addressed in future releases.

 ### Fused Matmul + Gated-SiLU (LLaMA)

 The current implementation combines two Matmul operations into one Matmul followed by